elenderg/PAL-1000/cal-4700-portugues/Plain Portuguese Programming.md

 DRAW something IN THE CENTER OF a box WITH a color AND a font.
 ```

-And I will render everything on "the memory canvas", an invisible drawing
-surface the same size and shape as the screen.
+And I will render everything on "the memory canvas", an invisible drawing surface the same size and shape as the screen.
 Then when you say:

 ```
 REFRESH THE SCREEN.
 ```

-I will slap the contents of the memory canvas on the display in the blink of an
+I will slap the contents of the memory canvas on the display in the blink of an eye.
+Na verdade, mais rápido.
+Com nariz uma piscina.
-eye.
-Actually, faster.
-With nary a flicker.
 If you say:

 ```
 REFRESH THE SCREEN GIVEN a box.